Sunny Singh (writer): Career

+Singh wrote in Twitter in 2020: "I get regular invites to debate on various platforms.
+I always say no. Because debate is an imperialist capitalist white supremacist cis heteropatriarchal technique that transforms a potential exchange of knowledge into a tool of exclusion & oppression.”

-In mid-2021 she, with Monisha Rajesh and Chimene Suleyman, received racist abuse on social media as a result of raising concerns about depictions of autism and of students of colour in Kate Clanchy's book Some Kids I Taught and What They Taught Me.
+In 2021, Singh, along with Monisha Rajesh and Chimene Suleyman, received racist abuse on social media as a result of raising concerns about depictions of autism and of students of colour in Kate Clanchy's book Some Kids I Taught and What They Taught Me.

-Rajesh characterised some of Clanchy's prose as "dehumanising", "racist", "anti-Black", "antisemitic" and "more like something a eugenicist might observe than a trusted teacher".
+In 2023, she was elected a Fellow of the Royal Society of Literature.

 Literary works

-Singh has published three novels, two non-fiction books and numerous short stories and essays.
+Singh has published three novels, three non-fiction books and numerous short stories and essays.